Gulp1n/Study-Tools/BUILD.md

 # Build instructions

+## vite build

-go to popup directory
+go to the popup directory
 ```
 cd popup
 ```
-download dependency's (first time only)
+download dependencies (if you are yet to do so)
 ```
 npm i
 ```